bzbradford/ibm-weather-tool/about.md

 Use this tool to easily download hourly weather data for any point in the United States and Canada (below 60°N latitude).
-Weather data is provided by a subscription to IBM's Environmental Intelligence Suite API.
+Weather data is provided by a subscription to IBM's Environmental Intelligence Suite API, and 7-day forecasts are sourced freely from NOAA (where available).
 From this hourly weather data, we compute daily values, moving averages, growing degree days, and selected plant disease risk values.

 ### Units